erkgmz/lp-react/README.md

 ## Getting started

-To run app in development mode, go to your terminal and run `npm run dev -s` and navigate to `localhost:3000`.
+To run app in development mode, go to your terminal and run `npm start -s` and navigate to `localhost:3000`.

 The `-s` flag reduces "noise" while starting up and is completely optional.

 To build app in production, open your terminal and run `npm run build -s`.

-To run app in production, open your terminal and run `npm start -s` then navigate to `localhost:8080`.
+To run app in production, open your terminal and run `npm productionServer -s` then navigate to `localhost:8080`.

 ## List of technologies used for development